giacomo97cnr/Rule-based-ODD/README.md

 - DNS_groupwise_MIX__p2p_ssh_FINESTRA_5000.xlsx: histograms for the groupwise experiment considering n_s=5000
 - DNS_groupwise_MIX__p2p_ssh_FINESTRA_10000.xlsx: histograms for the groupwise experiment considering n_s=10000
 - MI_primo_algoritmo.m: code to compute both mutual information and weighted mutual information and also false and positive rate
-- MI_FALSI_NEG.m: code to compute false negative rate in the rule based information
-- MI_FALSI.m: code to compute false positive rate in the rule based  information
+- MI_secondo_algoritmo.m: code to compute the base line of the rule based information
 - grroup_point_wise_tri_trj_primo_algoritmo.m: code to determine the y axis of the groupwise plot (mutual and weighted mutual information) in the case of n_s=5000 and n_s=10000
 - grroup_point_wise_tri_trj_norme.m: code to determine the y axis of the groupwise plot (l1 norm) in the case of n_s=5000 and n_s=10000